 - Three times your compensatory damages if the amount of compensatory damages is $100,000 or more.3

 Under Nevada’s modified comparative negligence law, you can still recover compensatory damages as long as you were no more than 50% at fault for your injury.
 However, the court will reduce your damages in proportion to your degree of fault.4

 So if you sustain $10,000 in damages in a car accident – and the court finds you 25% at fault – then the defendant owes you $7,500 in damages.

 Can I get an advance on my compensatory damages?

 If your personal injury lawsuit is taking a while to settle or go to trial, you can take out a pre-settlement loan from the at-fault party’s insurance company.
 However, you will have to repay the loan plus interest if and when you finally get paid.

 Injured in Las Vegas?
 Call us for help…

-If you or someone you know has been injured in an accident in Nevada or by a defective or dangerous product or someone else’s wrongful act, we invite you to contact us for a free consultation.
+If you or someone you know has been injured in an accident in Nevada or by a defective or dangerous product or someone else’s wrongful act, we invite you to contact us for a consultation.